Understanding Creativity

 - The concept of divergent and convergent thinking suggests that creativity involves both generating multiple ideas (divergent thinking) and combining these ideas into the best result (convergent thinking).

-Understanding these concepts can provide a deeper insight into the creative process and answer the question, “What is creativity?”.
+When you understand these concepts you will have a deeper insight into the creative process and be able to answer your question, “What is creativity?”.

 The Role of Creativity in Personal and Professional Life